 Capstone participants are not traditional interns, but instead are highly motivated graduate students, generally equipped with prior professional experience, and who will provide innovative solutions and useful products to Capstone client organizations.

 In addition, Capstone Projects provide MENV graduate students with real-world, hands-on, applications-based experiences embedded within the context of an organization's need and capacities.

 The MENV course sequence will hone students professional skills, such as project managment, stakeholder engagement, analysis, collaboration, and financial planning, that will be essential to success in their professional careers.
 Students will also develop valuable contacts and practical experiences through the networks they develop.

 Capstone partners will span a broad spectrum of organizations involved in environment, energy, and planning.
-CU-Boulder's MENV program will partner with organizations from the NGO community, the private sector, as well as local, state, and federal governments.
+CU Boulder's MENV program will partner with organizations from the NGO community, the private sector, as well as local, state, and federal governments.
 For example, past partners include Aspen Snowmass, B Lab, Boulder County, City of Boulder, City of Denver, National Renewable Energy Laboratory, Rocky Mountain Institute, and The Nature Conservancy.
 Please view the video below to learn more about the Masters of the Enviroment program's Capstone partnership with The Nature Conservancy.

-For more information about becoming a Capstone partner, please contact Myles Maland, Assistant Director for Recruitment & External Relations, at Myles.Maland@colorado.edu
+For more information about becoming a Capstone partner or past Capstone Projects, please contact Myles Maland, Assistant Director for Recruitment & External Relations, at Myles.Maland@colorado.edu